 1. No Maintenance Costs

 With that said, if something needs repair, the tenant needs to submit a work request to a leasing office for apartment maintenance issues, including a leaking roof, pest control, plumbing, electricity, and broken appliances.
 The property manager is responsible for paying all of the repairs mentioned above.
+Learn what is considered a maintenance emergency in an apartment here.

 2. Less Money Upfront